GoogleCloudPlatform/click-to-deploy-solutions/replicating-databases-bigquery/README.md

 * [Data Stream](https://cloud.google.com/datastream/docs/overview) : serverless and easy-to-use change data capture (CDC) and replication service.
 It allows you to synchronize data across heterogeneous databases and applications reliably, and with minimal latency and downtime.
 * [Cloud SQL for MySQL ](https://cloud.google.com/sql): Fully managed relational database service for MySQL, PostgreSQL, and SQL Server with rich extension collections, configuration flags, and developer ecosystems.

+## Costs
+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator#id=512b38c3-7fcc-465e-9254-eb356903639e).

 ## Deploy

 :clock1: Estimated deployment time: 10 min 16 sec